natinusala/borealis/README.md

 # Borealis

-Nintendo Switch inspired UI library, for PC and Nintendo Switch.
+Hardware accelerated, Nintendo Switch inspired UI library, for PC and Nintendo Switch.
 Powered by nanovg.
 Example project based on the [hybrid glfw app](https://github.com/fincs/hybrid_app) by fincs.

 ## Building the example for Switch